 Consequently, most real estate contracts have a kick-out clause.
 If the seller gets another offer, then the kick-out clause stipulates how much time the buyer has to finalize the sale or to abandon it, typically ranging from 1 to 3 days, depending on how quickly real estate is selling in the area.
 The contingency will generally state how quickly the buyer can close on the property if the seller does receive another offer.

-Because of the many requirements for a real estate transaction and the need for information by the buyer to ensure that the purchase price is equal to the value being received, a purchase of property is completed after the buyer has a chance to inspect the property, inspect the books and records if it is income-producing property, arrange financing, and to verify any encumbrances on the property, such as easements.
+Because of the many requirements for a real estate transaction and the need for information by the buyer to ensure that the purchase price equals the value being received, a purchase of property is completed after the buyer has a chance to inspect the property, inspect the books and records if it is income-producing property, arrange financing, and to verify any encumbrances on the property, such as easements.
 Ordinarily, a seller will not allow such a detailed investigation unless the buyer is serious about buying the property.
 Therefore, the buyer signs a contract and deposits earnest money with the escrow agent to demonstrate to the seller that the buyer is seriously considering buying the property.
-However, virtually all real estate contracts have contingencies that will allow the buyer, and sometimes even the seller, to terminate the agreement without cost if the investigation reveals that the property is not worth the price.
-In many cases, the price can be renegotiated if problems turn up.
+However, virtually all real estate contracts have contingencies allowing the buyer, and sometimes even the seller, to terminate the agreement without cost if the investigation reveals the property is not worth the price.
+The price can be renegotiated if problems turn up.